aminakhtar/LFU/README.md

 If you don't have a CSV or DAT file handy, you can find one in the Doc folder.

-This project does not need any extra package.
+This project does not need any extra packages.
 You can open up the application in any version of Visual Studio and press the Start button.

 Enjoy!